Ishaan-Datta/AWS-Deployment/README.md

 ## Implementation Details:

 ### Helm Chart :
 A Helm chart is used to define, install, and manage the Kubernetes resources required for the application in a single step.
-The chart includes templates for deploying the frontend, authentication, data, and recommendation pods and services and an optional ingress for routing traffic to internal endpoints for testing.
-The Helm chart makes heavy use of templating and variable value files, making it extremely easy to customization of the deployment configuration.
+The chart includes templates for deploying all pods, services, and an optional ingress for routing traffic to internal endpoints for testing.
+The Helm chart makes heavy use of templating and variable value files, making it extremely easy to customize the deployment configuration.

 ```
 AWS-Deployment